Analysis | Trump caves — but not before putting the GOP in an ugly spot

 Every time Trump does something like this, he forces Republicans and his media allies to reconcile their positions with his.
 In this case, that was easier to do with the alleged pork than the coronavirus checks, so the GOP focused on the former.
 While pretending that the foreign funding was in the coronavirus relief package and ignoring that Trump had requested it, they echoed him in crying foul.

 The question now is whether that was a strategy of necessity momentarily foisted upon them by Trump, or if they’re all going to take that ball and run with it.
 Even before Trump made his threats, stories about the alleged pork permeated much of conservative media.
 In some ways, Trump seemed to be reacting to that coverage as much as leading the backlash himself.
-The stage is increasingly set for the GOP’s convenient return to deficit hawkery.
+The stage is increasingly set for the GOP’s convenient return to deficit hawkery, and lawmakers like Sen. Lindsey Graham (R-S.C.) appear anxious to recommit themselves.

 The dynamics of the whole thing were familiar.
 It wasn’t the first time Trump has hijacked a deal after it was already agreed to by his own administration.
 Nor was it the first time he made rather curious use of supposed leverage that didn’t actually provide much leverage.
+(Trump even said in March 2018 that he wouldn’t sign such omnibus spending bills again, but he just did.)
 It was Trump suddenly engaging on something when he decided it interested him, but also when the moment was already lost.

 And the thing is, the outcome might indeed have been different if he had decided to insist on these things when they were actually being negotiated.
 Trump’s obstinance has occasionally served him in such negotiations.
-But the dealmaker-in-chief decided to deploy that obstinance in a completely nonsensical way at a completely nonsensical time, and his incoherent strategy now leaves his party to pick up the pieces.
+But the dealmaker in chief decided to deploy that obstinance in a completely nonsensical way at a completely nonsensical time, and his incoherent strategy now leaves his party to pick up the pieces.